 Running or debugging FlexUnit tests

 To run or debug your FlexUnit tests, you can create the necessary FlexUnit run/debug configurations and then use those.
 Note that the corresponding run/debug configurations should be based on the build configurations that have the core FlexUnit library among their dependencies.
-See Create and Edit Run/Debug Configurations and Run/Debug Configuration: FlexUnit.
+See Create a run/debug configuration from a template and Run/Debug Configuration: FlexUnit.

 The other alternative is to run or debug you test package, class or method from within the editor, or the Project or Favorites tool window.
 (The Run and Debug commands, if appropriate, are available in the context menus.)
 In such cases you don't even need to create the run/debug configuration prior to running the tests.